wso2/docs-is/en/docs/develop/writing-a-custom-local-authenticator.md

 With the WSO2 Identity Server, you can write your own local authenticator to define various authentication logic.

 ### Sample scenario
-You have the **playground2** app that you want users to log in with their telephone numbers instead of usernames.
+You have the **pickup-dispatch** app that you want users to log in with their telephone numbers instead of usernames.
 Once a user enters a telephone number, your authentication logic should identifiy the user and validate the user's credentials.

 The following guide shows you how to write a custom local authenticator to implement this authentication logic.